hemml/OMGlib/README.md

 The library determines which symbols must be fetched from backend just by their packages: if the package still not exists, it will be created on-the-fly with `defpackage`, `cl` and `jscl` packages will be used.
 All created packages will be marked as _remote_ and the library will try to fetch unknown symbols from that packages from the backend.
 This is the reason, why you cannot define browser-side functions just in `CL-USER`.

-The CLOS is not implemented in browser-side.
-It is implemented in JSCL, but I see no way to catch access to undefined methods if several methods are defined with same names.
-If you are know how to implement this - tell me :)

 ### Browser-side macros

 Browser-side macros are called while code is compiled to JS and must be evaluated on the browser side.
 So, if you are use such macros while the `omg::*local-compile*` is set to `T` (by default), JSCL will parse the code and execute code of each macro in the browser, get the results and finish the compilation using them.
 This means that while local compilation is enabled, macro expansion will be rather expensive, especially, if you are using recursive macros.
 Also, all of the macro output must be transferred from the browser to the host, so you cannot use just `(gensym)` to generate temporary symbols, they are must be interned to be properly transferred.
 Intern all of your symbols manually or just use helper function `(gensym2)` from OMGUI package.